18F/GSA-SaaS-Payroll-RFQ-BPA/README.md

-# New Pay SaaS Solution Procurement
+# Draft NewPay Software as a Service (SaaS)

 ## Instructions

-The documents in this repository are posted to GSA eBuy under RFQXXXXX.
+The documents in this repository are posted to GSA eBuy under RFQ1256365.
 The documents in e-Buy should always be considered the documents of record.
 Please submit any questions as *GitHub issues* in this repository by the date specified in eBuy for this Request for Quote